VEDA SASTHRA VIDHYA TRUST

-With the blessings of His Holiness Jagadguru Sri Sri Bharati Theertha Maha Swamigal and Sri Sri Vidhushekhara Bharati Swamigal, the construction of Sri Sharadambal Temple and Vedapatasala at Sharada Nagar, Palakkad has commenced.
-Detailed Engineering drawings are under finalisation and construction will commence in early December.
-The land for this project to an extent of 50.5 cents was donated by the Managing Trustee to Sri Sringeri Mutt in 2004.
-Now for executing this project, an additional 5.5 cents land is required which is also now being gifted by our Trust to Sri Sringeri Mutt thus, making a total of 56 cents.
-This land donated by us alone is worth today over Rs.2.5 crores.
+With a benign blessings of their Holiness Sri Sri Bharati Theertha Maha Swamigal and Sri Sri Vidhushekhara Bharati Swamigal, the construction of Sri Sharadambal Temple and Vedapatasala at Sharada nagar, NH 47, Palakkad has commenced.
+The foundation stone laying for the same was carried out by the Administrator of Sringeri.
+Mutt and its Properties Sri V.R.Gowrishankar and our Managing Trustee Sri S.N.Varadarajan during May 2017.
+The land for this project to an extent of 50.5 cents was donated by our Managing Trustee Sri.
+S.N.Varadarajan to Sringeri Mutt during the year 2004.
+Now for executing this project, an additional 5.5 cents land is required which is also now being gifted by our Trust to Sringeri Mutt thus making a total extent of 56 cents of land for this project.
+This land donated by us to Sringeri Mutt is today worth about Rs.2 crores.

 Free food campaign.

 Free Onam food was offered to about 180 deserving poor people in Elappuly Village, Palakkad, Kerala on 13 and 14th September 2017.